What’s Going Around: Hand, foot and mouth, allergies

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing asthma exacerbations, allergies and viral infections that are not positive for COVID-19.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate are seeing asthma exacerbations, allergies, and viral infections that are not positive for COVID-19.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics saw an increase in hand, foot and mouth disease.
-They saw a lot of adenovirus and a bump in the number of pneumonia cases.
+They saw a lot of adenoviruses and a bump in the number of pneumonia cases.

 They continue to see pink eye and sore throats, including strep.